 Curtailing Chaos

-Is there turmoil in our lives?
+Is there turmoil in our life?
 Is sin the cause?
 Of course, wrongdoing doesn’t cause all chaos and calamity.
-Like the weather, sometimes there are unfortunate occurrences (even other people) that cause significant damage.
+Like the weather, sometimes unfortunate occurrences (or people) cause significant damage.
 But for those occasions when sin is the root of the problem, we may curtail it.
 If we turn from our sins to God, he offers us forgiveness, peace, and spiritual life.

 Forgiveness for our wrongs or failures to do right doesn’t remove its effects; however, God may be gracious to lessen them.
 We can pray for God’s mercy in his judgment and his help to endure the consequences of our sins.
-When we see the results of sin in our lives and others, let that deter us from causing further chaos.
+When we see the results of sin in our lives and others, may it deter us from causing further chaos.

-If we genuinely change and determine to live holy lives pleasing to our LORD, not only can we curtail further chaos, but God will reward us with his peace and blessings.
+If, in remorse, we change and live right, we please the LORD.
+Not only can we curtail further chaos, but God will reward us with his peace and blessings.

 Focus Verse